NinaCrnivec/NinaCrnivec.github.io/_pages/publications.md

 <font color="DarkMagenta"><b><i>Others</i></b></font>

-Zaplotnik, Ž., L. Boljka, **N. Črnivec** and A. Slameršak, 2020: Climate change – open letter: A request by the Slovenian researchers to take immediate action on improving the climate change mitigation and adaptation policy. _Vetrnica (Interesting facts)_, 12-13., 6-11.
+[In Slovene] Zaplotnik, Ž., L. Boljka, **N. Črnivec** and A. Slameršak: Climate change – open letter: A request by the Slovenian researchers to take immediate action on improving the climate change mitigation and adaptation policy. _Vetrnica (Interesting facts)_, 12-13., 6-11, 2020.